Music on Thursdays - Online

 Sinfonia for strings and basso continuo in C major RV 111

-from the opera Gustino 6m30 I (Allegro) cadenza: A. Vivaldi - F. Ammetto (from incomplete RV 775) II Without tempo indication III Allegro Fabrizio Ammetto violin L'Orfeo Ensemble di Spoleto / Fabrizio Ammetto, conductor Vedrò con mio diletto RV 717 (1724) 5m20 from the opera Giustino (also known as Anastasio) Philippe Jaroussky, countertenor Ensemble Matheu, director Jean-Christophe Spinosi |
+from the opera Giustino 6m30 I (Allegro) cadenza: A. Vivaldi - F. Ammetto (from incomplete RV 775) II Without tempo indication III Allegro L'Orfeo Ensemble di Spoleto Fabrizio Ammetto, conductor & violin Vedrò con mio diletto RV 717 (1724) 5m20 from the opera Giustino (also known as Anastasio) Philippe Jaroussky, countertenor Ensemble Matheu, director Jean-Christophe Spinosi |

 ♫ ───────────────────────────────────